-- Emergency presentation (56% died in first year); - •Advanced age 43% of those aged 70-79 died in first year, and 70% of over 80s; - •Tumour morphology those who had 'unclassified epithelial ovarian cancer' or 'miscellaneous or unspecified 'morphology.
+- Emergency presentation (56% died in first year) - Advanced age 43% of those aged 70-79 died in first year, and 70% of over 80s - Tumour morphology those who had 'unclassified epithelial ovarian cancer' or 'miscellaneous or unspecified 'morphology

 Women who had more than one of these risk factors had an even higher chance of dying quickly.
-Further analysis of their data in 2018 showed that 20% of women are unable to receive any form of treatment, primarily because they are too unwell66.
+Further analysis of their data in 2018 showed that 20% of women were unable to receive any form of treatment, primarily because they were too unwell87.

 A study in the US concluded for a sample of over 9,000 women with either stage III or IV disease that 43% died within the first year, 26% of the cohort within the first 90 days.
-Older age increased co-morbidity, stage IV disease, lack of a visit to a gynaecologic oncologist and lack of surgery were all associated with an increase in 90-day mortality67.
-A study in Denmark showed that suboptimal debulking, and being older than 64 at the time of diagnosis led to an increased likelihood of death within 180 days of diagnosis68.
+Older age, increased co-morbidity, stage IV disease, lack of a visit to a gynaecologic oncologist, and lack of surgery were all associated with an increase in 90-day mortality88.
+A study in Denmark showed that suboptimal debulking and being older than 64 at the time of diagnosis led to an increased likelihood of death within 180 days of diagnosis89.
+More recently another paper from the study shows that lower income status and singlehood are associated with a higher risk of early death90.
+Whilst the study was not able to look at patient or primary care delay, it did show that several admissions to hospital for symptoms relating to ovarian cancer in the six months prior to diagnosis were also linked to higher short-term mortality, and that early death was probably due to physical deterioration in the ineffective waiting time.
+It concluded that there were opportunities, within the hospital setting, by considering parallel investigation programmes, to ensure more rapid diagnosis.